spryker/spryker-docs/docs/scos/dev/glue-api-guides/202200.0/managing-customer-requests-for-quote.md

 template: glue-api-storefront-guide-template
 ---

-This endpoint allows managing customer requests for quote (RFQs).
+This endpoint lets you manage customer requests for quote (RFQs).

 ## Installation